ffzg-erudito/inter-testing-feedback-2018/analyses/analysis-plan.md

 ![alt text](https://github.com/ffzg-erudito/inter-testing-feedback-2018/blob/master/analyses/images/H3-H6_power_plot_N145.png)

-As can be seen from the images, with our effective sample size we expect to obtain power of about .8 to detect even effects deemed small by Cohen (1988).
+As can be seen from the images, with our effective sample size we expect to obtain power of about .8 to detect effects deemed by Cohen (1988) to be somewhere in the range between small and medium (around .05).

 # Exclusion criteria